AndreasHennings/SpringCMS/README.md

 After the project is started, a Tomcat Server that can be reached via Localhost:8080/api/v1/student, which will reply with an empty list.
 CRUD methods can be found in StudentController.java file.

+## 4. Warranty
-## 4. This software is for testing purposes only and has no warranty whatsoever.
+This software is for testing purposes only and has no warranty whatsoever.